CER-REC/conditions/documentation/Testing/process.md

 ## Testing Libraries

 In terms of testing, the 'Testing Pyramid' is a general example of how different types of testing interact together.
-The difference for React is that, React is opinionated in that data and logic and linked.
+The difference for React is that it is opinionated in how data and logic are linked.
 Meaning that components being composed of other components make it hard to do unit test in isolation.

-To not abstract testing to much its easy to view tests the 3 categories.
+To not abstract testing too much, it's easy to view tests in 3 categories.
 From smallest largest they are: Unit Tests, Integration (or Service) Tests, and UI tests.
 [Test Pyramid in depth](https://martinfowler.com/articles/practical-test-pyramid.html)